Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: Introduction

-In this paper, we consider a star-network of $n=n_0+n_p$ spins with $n_0$ central and $n_p$ peripheral spins, where each central (peripheral) spin interacts with each peripheral (central) spin via a fully anisotropic XYZ interaction~\cite{korepin_bogoliubov_izergin_1993,*Mila_2000,*Giamarchi2004,*Franchini2017}.
-We consider three limits of the model -- the \emph{large periphery limit} given by $n_0/n_p\ll 1$, the \emph{large center limit} given by $n_0/n_p\gg 1$, and the \emph{competing center limit}, represented by $n_0/n_p\rightarrow 1$.
+Towards answering these questions, we consider a star-network of $n=n_0+n_p$ spins with $n_0$ central and $n_p$ peripheral spins, where each central (peripheral) spin interacts with each peripheral (central) spin via a fully anisotropic XYZ interaction~\cite{korepin_bogoliubov_izergin_1993}.
+We consider three limits of the model -- (1) the \emph{large periphery limit} given by $n_0/n_p\ll 1$, (2) the \emph{large center limit} given by $n_0/n_p\gg 1$, and (3) the \emph{competing center limit}, represented by $n_0/n_p\rightarrow 1$.
 In the large periphery limit, for non-zero values of the $xy$- and the $z$-anisotropy parameters, we investigate the structure of the ground state of the system.
 We show that for odd $n$, the ground states are doubly degenerate for all values of the anisotropy parameters.
 However, for even $n$, there is a finite energy gap between the ground and the first excited states for low and moderately high $n$.
 This energy gap decreases as $\exp{(-b n_p^m)}$ for $\gamma=0$, and as $bn_p^{-m}$ for $\gamma\neq 0$ with increasing $n_p$, and the ground state becomes \emph{effectively} doubly degenerate with a negligible energy gap once a \emph{critical} size $n_p^c$ of the periphery (and hence, a critical size $n_c$ of the system) is achieved.
+We also discuss the subtle changes in the ground state degeneracy in the $n_0/n_p\gg 1$ and $n_0/n_p\rightarrow 1$ limits of the model, as compared to the $n_0/n_p\ll 1$ limit.